Puyodead1/udemy-downloader/README.md

   -b BEARER_TOKEN, --bearer BEARER_TOKEN
                         The Bearer token to use
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
 If the requested quality isn't available, the closest quality will be used.
-  -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded
+If not specified, the best quality will be downloaded for each lecture -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded